- Learning Centre

 While deficiencies in substantive legal knowledge don’t tend to form the basis of many complaints to the Law Society, they are identified in some claims made to ALIA and have a direct impact on your ability to serve your clients effectively.
 Most of us do take the time to ensure we review new cases as they come down from the Court of Appeal and the Supreme Court of Canada.
 We read legal newspapers and publications relevant to our practice specialties and pay attention to legislative amendments.

 These habits tend to form the basis of remaining current in our areas of focus.
-There are other ways to remain up-to-date as well, such as reading the latest legal text published by well-known experts in the field; attending practice update sessions put on by the Legal Education Society of Alberta and other legal educators; attending national conferences relating to areas of specialization; and receiving legislative update newsletters from the Queen’s Printer.
+There are other ways to remain up-to-date as well, such as reading the latest legal text published by well-known experts in the field; attending practice update sessions put on by the Legal Education Society of Alberta and other legal educators; attending national conferences relating to areas of specialization; and receiving legislative update newsletters from the King’s Printer.

 No matter what your practice area, but in particular if you practice in a well-known area of law, such as oil and gas transactions; administrative law, family law, criminal law, employment law or wills and estates, you likely receive many notices of programs that are available to you to enhance your knowledge of the subject, including Canadian Bar Association – Alberta subsection lunch ’n’ learn sessions.
 To develop a well-rounded and competent practice, it is valuable to identify other areas of law that could impact your primary practice area.